 IT was the chance sighting that was to completely change his life.

-Innocent Robert Hodgson had already served 26 years for a crime he didn’t commit, convicted of the horrifying rape and murder of Teresa De Simone, when he spotted an advert that would be the key to his freedom.
+Innocent Robert Hodgson had already served 26 years for a crime he didn’t commit, convicted of the horrifying rape and murder of Teresa De Simone, when he spotted an advert that would be the key to

 After initially confessing to a priest and then detectives that he had strangled 22-year-old Teresa De Simone in December 1979, he changed his story and insisted he wasn’t guilty.